edoardottt/MSc-CyberSecurity-Sapienza/Security-Governance/theory.md

     - is a ‘guideline’ document, and advises companies on what they should have in place as far as their Information Security Management is concerned, in order to follow ‘Best Practice’
     - guides a company to structure its Information Security Management according to the experience of other companies
     - rather high level, and does not drill down to very detailed specifics.

+**Directive**
+For the first layer of the model of the depth view we have the *Directive* part.
+Security Policy documents are required from Standards and Best Practices.
+In order to comply with the requirements of having a documented Direct process, it is important to define a methodology to create, manage and distribute policy related documents.
+We will consider the following set of documents as component of an Information Security Policy Architecture (ISPA)
+- A Board-initiated Directive concerning Information Security Governance
+- A Corporate Information Security Policy (CISP) flowing from the Directive
+- A set of detailed sub-policies flowing from the CISP
+- A set of company standards based on the Corporate and Detailed Policies
+- A set of administrative and operational procedures, again flowing from the detailed set of sub-policies